yiyangshen/COMP30022-DocMcStuffins/docs/minutes/week12_client-sprint_review.md

 -   Commented on all the code
 -   Standardising code and documentations
 -   Bug Fixing

--   incomplete quality of life features
+-   Cut features
     - Password Policy

 ### Sprint Performance

 #### General

--   what went well
+-   What went well
     -   Everything was smoother than previous sprint
         -   Lesser confusion
         -   No to little last minute work
         -   Pace is more manageable
         -   Documentation style neater
-    -   Learnt from sprint1 mistakes
+    -   Learnt from sprint 1's mistakes
         -   Frontend workflow is improved
             -   More commits, less last minute work
         -   Github workflow is improved as problems are fixed
         -   Intrateam communication improved
-            -   Everyone is updated on each others progress
+            -   Everyone is updated on each other's progress
-    -   Very happy with how presentation went
+    -   Very happy with how the presentation went
         -   Practice paid off as timing was perfect

--   obstacles
+-   Obstacles
     -   There was a last minute crunch to fix profile / edit contact.
         -   Mainly due to lack of communication between teams
     -   Trello assignments ignored but cards are still active
     -   Failed to implement password policy
     -   Intrateam communications can be further improved
     -   Did not allocate appropriate amount of time for unforeseen bugs
-    -   Unstandardised node.js versions
+    -   Unstandardised `node.js` versions

 -   Final product critics / sprint sentiments
     -   Feels good and proud of the final product.